What is EMC?

 EMC, or Electromagnetic Compatibility, is a measure of electrical equipment’s ability to neither radiate nor conduct electromagnetic energy or be susceptible to outside energy sources within its normal operating environment.

-What environmental test will vacuum metallized parts meet?
+What environmental test will vacuum metalized parts meet?

 VTI has a variety of plastic resins approved in compliance to UL standard 746C Thermal cycling test for metalized components.

-What impact does vacuum metallization on plastics have on the environment?
+What impact does vacuum metalization on plastics have on the environment?

 Virtually none.
-The vacuum metallization coating process is totally enclosed and all the metallized parts can be recycled.
-The process of aluminum vacuum metalizing is environmentally friendly.
+The vacuum metalization coating process is totally enclosed and all the metalized plastics can be recycled.
+The aluminum vacuum metalizing process on plastics is environmentally friendly.

 Why use aluminum coating?